vavkamil/awesome-bugbounty-tools/README.md

 - [Bypass bot detection](https://github.com/portswigger/bypass-bot-detection) - Burp Suite extension that mutates ciphers to bypass TLS-fingerprint based bot detection.
 - [uncover](https://github.com/projectdiscovery/uncover) - uncover is a go wrapper using APIs of well known search engines to quickly discover exposed hosts on the internet.
 - [cvemap](https://github.com/projectdiscovery/cvemap) - Modern CLI for exploring vulnerability data with powerful search, filtering, and analysis capabilities.
+- [notify](https://github.com/projectdiscovery/notify) - Notify is a Go-based assistance package that enables you to stream the output of several tools (or read from a file) and publish it to a variety of supported platforms.

 ---